Tristan Psionic

 Tristan Psionic was a Canadian indie rock band.
 The band members also founded the music label Sonic Unyon.

 History

 Triston Psionic was formed in 1991 in an industrial warehouse loft in Hamilton, Ontario.
-The band consisted of vocalist Sandy McIntosh, guitarist Mark Milne, bassist Gary "Wool" McMaster and Wet Spots drummer Doug Lea.
-The band was named after a pet.
+The band consisted of vocalist Sandy McIntosh, guitarist Mark Milne, bassist Peter Lemmond and then Gary "Wool" McMaster and Wet Spots drummer Doug Lea.
+The band was named after Peter's dog.
 This lineup recorded a cassette, Psix Psong Demo.

 Tim Potocic replaced Doug on drums in 1993.
 The band formed its own label, Sonic Unyon Records, to release its albums; their first album was The Sounds of Tristan Psionic. and developed the imprint into one of Canada's largest independent labels.

 After Wool's departure, Heimlich Maneuver bassist Peter Kirkpatrick was enlisted to help write and record TPA Flight 028 and was replaced by April Sabucco shortly thereafter.
 Sabucco was in turn replaced by Rob Higgins on the band's final release, Mind the Gap.